 The Eldorado uses a two-pole design that’s optimized to fend off the very worst the weather can throw at you.
 It uses a single-walled, low-volume design with internal poles for enhanced wind-resistance and superior performance in sub-zero temps. and a bomber model that owes its sturdiness to its unique fabric and internal aluminum pole system.

 The Eldorado’s low height and narrow shape also make it impressively aerodynamic.
 But most of its strength comes from its internal poles.
-These help the tent stand firm against the strongest gusts as they’re positioned inside and, thus, supported by the entirety of the tent rather than the other way around.
+These help the model stand firm against the strongest gusts as they’re positioned inside and, thus, supported by the entirety of the tent rather than the other way around.

 And the downsides?